50 Fascinating Facts About Felines

 31. Remember Socks the Cat, the black-and-white tuxedo cat owned by Bill Clinton’s family during his time in the Oval Office?
 During the early 1990s, Super Nintendo Entertainment System created a video game called Socks the Cat, featuring the First Feline.
 It was never officially released, and when the game’s publisher shut down, Socks the Cat was lost for years, until video game collector Tom Curtin bought the (reportedly) only existing copy, purchased the rights, and partnered with game publisher Second Dimension to give it a second life.
-Socks the Cat is slated for an official release in 2017.
+Socks the Cat was slated for an official release in 2017.

 32. Some Maine Coon cats are born with six toes.

 33. Sphinx cats don’t have fur coats, but their body temperature is still four degrees warmer than a typical feline.

 34. Male cats have barbed penises.
 While painful for the lady cat, they do serve a purpose: The barbs stimulate the vulva, allowing the female to ovulate, and they also keep her from escaping mid-coitus.
 (Felines are typically loners, and not that into sex.)